 storage: postgres: postgres_db: username: my_username password: my_password hostname: my_hostname db_name: my_database port: 5432

-The same instance config must be present in Dagit's environment and in the workers' environments.
+The same instance config must be present in the webserver's environment and in the workers' environments.
 If you haven't already, please read about the Dagster instance.

 Second, because data is passed between ops that are potentially running in different worker processes, which may be on different nodes, you must use storage that is accessible from all nodes running Celery workers for the job runs you execute with the Celery executor -- for example, an S3 or GCS bucket, or an NFS mount.
 An appropriate IO manager -- such as